Library Catalog -- Books

 - up-to-date information

-For specialized article databases, go the library home page --> Articles & Databases --> Databases:
+To find databases about ALL topics, go the library home page --> Articles & Databases --> BROWSE ALL DATABASES

-- To see what the database covers, click the little "i" button next to its name
+- To see what is in a database, click "More Info" next to its name:

 Look at the Google Scholar page on this guide.